-A partial waiver of tuition may be approved for vocational students in programs that require registration in more than 18 credits a quarter (forms available from faculty of the Business and Technology Office.)
+A partial waiver of tuition may be approved for vocational students in programs that require registration in more than 18 credits a quarter.
+Forms are available at the Workforce Development Office, College Service Center, Rm.
+421.

 Washington State Residency for Tuition Purposes